Eoghan4/MachineLearningJava/README.md

 ---
 ## What I Would Add

 If given more time, I would improve the GUI by adding multiple screens, rather than have everything crammed into one screen.
 I would also improve the accuracy test by having the stratified data be shuffled beforehand, to ensure more fair testing.
+I also would've improved some of the funcionality in the `FileHandler` class to reduce reusing certain aspects of the code.